Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

 \begin{case} The vertex $v$ is a $(4, 4)$-vertex. \end{case}

-\begin{subcase} Suppose that $v$ is incident with at least three big faces.
-By \autoref{BigFace}, the vertex $v$ receives at least $2/3$ from each of its incident big faces, then the final charge of $v$ is at least $4 - 6 + 3 \times 2/3 = 0$. \end{subcase} \begin{subcase} Suppose that $v$ is incident with two big faces.
-If $v$ receives at least $1$ from each of its incident big faces, then its final charge is at least $4 - 6 + 2 \times 1 = 0$.
+\begin{subcase} Suppose that $v$ is incident with at least three $4^{+}$-faces.
+By \autoref{BigFace}, the vertex $v$ receives at least $2/3$ from each incident $4^{+}$-face, then its final charge is at least $4 - 6 + 3 \times 2/3 = 0$. \end{subcase} \begin{subcase} Suppose that $v$ is incident with exactly two $4^{+}$-faces.
+If $v$ receives at least $1$ from each incident $4^{+}$-face, then its final charge is at least $4 - 6 + 2 \times 1 = 0$.
 By \autoref{BigFace}, we may assume that $v$ receives $2/3$ from one of its incident $4$-face with face angle $v_{3}vv_{4}$.
 Moreover, both $v_{3}$ and $v_{4}$ are crossing vertices.
-If $v$ receives at least $4/3$ from the other big face, then its final charge is at least $4 - 6 + 2/3 + 4/3 = 0$.
-So we may assume that the other big face sends at most $1$ to $v$ and it is also a $4$-face by \autoref{BigFace}.
+If $v$ receives at least $4/3$ from the other $4^{+}$-face, then its final charge is at least $4 - 6 + 2/3 + 4/3 = 0$.
+So we may assume that the other $4^{+}$-face $f$ sends at most $1$ to $v$.
+By \autoref{BigFace}, the face $f$ is also a $4$-face.

-Further, suppose that the two $4$-faces are nonadjacent, then both $v_{1}$ and $v_{2}$ are true vertices.
+Further, suppose that the two $4$-faces are nonadjacent.
+Thus, both $v_{1}$ and $v_{2}$ are true vertices.
 By (R2), the vertex $v$ receives at least $1$ from $f_{2}$; in fact, the vertex $v$ receives $1$ from $f_{2}$, it follows that $f_{2}$ is incident with one crossing vertex, see Fig~\subref{fig:subfig:e}.
 Hence, the final charge of $v$ is at least $4 - 6 + 1 + 2/3 + 2 \times 1/6 = 0$.
 By \autoref{Crossing0}, the vertex $v_{1}$ does not send charge to $v_{4}$; similarly, the vertex $v_{2}$ does not send charge to $v_{3}$.